HIV testing in regional NSW

 From the city to the suburbs, the coast to the outback testing, testing for HIV and STIs is easy, available and private

 You might be forgiven for thinking it’s harder and vastly different to get tested for HIV and STIs in regional NSW compared to the larger cities, but you would also be wrong!
-There are many places you can get a regular check-up for HIV and STIs and the process is much the same as what you’d find in the big smoke.
-Let’s take a look at what testing in regional NSW can look like and some tips that can make it easier.
+There are many places you can get a regular check-up for HIV and STIs, and the process is much the same as what you’d find in the big smoke.
+Let’s look at what testing in regional NSW can look like and some tips to make it easier.

 Find out where to get a test for HIV and STIs

-Getting tested starts with finding a place near you that can offer a comprehensive sexual health screen, which involves testing for HIV and a range of STIs including syphilis, chlamydia and gonorrhoea.
+Getting tested for HIV and STIs starts with finding a place near you that can offer a comprehensive sexual health screen, which involves testing for HIV and a range of STIs including syphilis, chlamydia and gonorrhoea.
 These can be sexual health clinics, community-based testing sites or through a doctor (or General Practitioner).

-If distance is still a problem, another option could be to get a DBS (Dried Blood Spot) testing kit ordered to your home, where you can test for HIV without physically heading into a testing site and it’s free.
-Learn more about DBS here.
+If the distance is still a problem, another option could be to get a free HIV self-testing kit ordered to your home, where you can test for HIV without physically heading into a testing site, and it’s free.
+Learn more about HIV self-tests here.

 Confidentiality and HIV/STI testing

-If you are feeling anxious about going to a GP due to concerns around confidentiality, that’s totally fair enough.
-Doctors and other staff who work in a general practice deal with different clients’ sensitive health information every day and be assured, they are legally required to keep that information confidential.
+If you feel anxious about going to a GP due to concerns around confidentiality, that’s fair enough.
+Doctors and other staff who work in a general practice deal with different clients’ sensitive health information every day, and be assured they are legally required to keep that information confidential.

 Discussions around sex and sexually transmitted infections happen one-on-one within the privacy of a consultation room, and you don’t need to disclose the reason for your visit to reception staff beyond requesting a regular check-up.
-While you are in the consultation room you could also ask any questions you have related to sex, staying safe from HIV and STIs or even personal questions about your body.
+While in the consultation room, you can also ask any questions related to sex, staying safe from HIV and STIs or even personal questions about your body.
 It’s all confidential!

 Call and book your HIV and STI test ahead